Documents released in Barry Morphew murder case reveal behind-the-scenes details

 A judge on Monday released hundreds of pages of documents in the case against Barry Morphew, a Chaffee County man accused of murdering his wife, Suzanne, on or around Mother’s Day 2020.

-The investigation involved numerous hard drives that contain search warrants, witness interviews and arguments between the defense and prosecution over discovery and pretrial publicity.
+Documents obtained by The Denver Gazette show 454 pages of motions, filings and court orders that until Monday had not been made public, including the prosecution’s over 500-person witness list.
+On that list are the Morphews' two adult daughters and also people who were close to the couple including siblings, neighbors and family friends.

-Morphew's attorneys said District Attorney Linda Stanley "crossed the line" by speaking to reporters and doing an interview with a YouTube program, which they say was an attempt to influence a prospective jury.
+Also scheduled to testify are several of Barry Morphew’s employees who witnessed his behavior on the day Suzanne Morphew, 49, was reported missing.
+Taking the stand as well are numerous investigators from the FBI, Homeland Security, the Colorado Bureau of Investigation and Chaffee County sheriff's deputies — many of whom have worked on the investigation from the beginning — and trackers who used bloodhounds to search for the Maysville mother of two.

-Documents obtained by The Denver Gazette show 454 pages of motions and orders that until Monday had not been made public, including the prosecution’s over 500-person witness list.
-On that list are the Morphews' two daughters and people who were close to the couple including siblings, neighbors, family friends and numerous investigators from the FBI, Homeland Security, the Colorado Bureau of Investigation and Chaffee County sheriff's deputies.
+Also on the witness list is Suzanne Morphew's lover of nearly two years, Jeff Libler, whom she knew from high school and started contacting by text message when the couple moved to Colorado from Indiana in 2018.

-Bloodhound trackers are also scheduled to testify.
-Also on the witness list is Suzanne Morphew's lover of two years, Jeff Libler, whom she knew from high school and started contacting by text message when the couple moved to Colorado from Indiana in 2018.
+The documents released Monday also include protective orders against Barry Morphew from at least 10 of his missing wife’s friends and family including her sister and brothers, Melinda, David and Andrew Moorman; two close friends with whom she confided about her failing marriage; and one of Barry Morphew’s employees.

 Also revealed in the documents are protection orders from neighbors, Suzanne Morphew’s family and friends asking to keep Barry Morphew, 54, from contacting them.
 The documents show that in October, prosecutors asked Barry Morphew to leave his residence while his neighbors built a security fence.
 According to the prosecution, Jeanne and Martin Ritter said they were afraid of Barry Morphew.